dominikmodrzejewski99/currency-converter/README.md

 - **Smart / Dumb Components** – the root `App` smart component handles state and side effects, while `CurrencyConverterForm` and `ConversionResult` are stateless, presentational dump components.

 - **Angular Signals** – state is managed with `signal`, `computed`, and `effect`.
 The decision to skip `ReactiveFormsModule` was deliberate, as native signal integration for forms is expected in a future Angular release.

+- **Cypress Testing with POM** – the E2E tests are built with Cypress and use the Page Object Model (POM) approach to maintain clean and modular test code.